Jordan-Camilletti/glowing-broccoli/README.md

 "I do not like broccoli.
 And I haven’t liked it since I was a little kid and my mother made me eat it.
 And I’m President of the United States and I’m not going to eat any more broccoli." - George Bush.

 Broccoli is the 6th most misspelt english word

+There's no sign for broccoli in ASL

+China produces the most broccoli in the world